reshufflehq/reshuffle/passport/README.md

 ### Advanced Configuration

-When using with the reshuffle platform an OAuth provider will be configured.
-If you wish to use an alternative oauth implementation you can override the following environment variables:
+The Reshuffle platform automatically configures an OAuth provider.
+If you wish to use an alternative OAuth implementation, override the following environment variables:

 - `OAUTH_DOMAIN` \
-  Domain of the OAuth provider (e.g. `oauth.example`)
+  Domain of the OAuth provider (e.g. `example.auth0.com`)
 - `OAUTH_CLIENT_SECRET` \
   The Client Secret received from the OAuth provider
 - `OAUTH_CLIENT_ID` \